zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab2provision-cm/provision-cm.md

 ## **STEP 5**: Enter Networking Information

 We will be provisioning our Cloud Manager instance in Private Cloud.
-Click [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/install_cloud_manager_resource_manager_psft_cm_oci/index.html#EnterValuesforaNewVirtualCloudNetwork) or more information on the default subnets and ports that will automatically get created in the following steps.
+Click [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/install_cloud_manager_resource_manager_psft_cm_oci/index.html#EnterValuesforaNewVirtualCloudNetwork) for more information on the default subnets and ports that will automatically get created in the following steps.

 1. In the Networking section, enter a host name for the Cloud Manager instance.
 We'll use **psftcm**.
 2. Select the option **Create Network Resources**